Steam and Condensate

 Amount of condensate generated in steam pipes depends on the heat loss from the pipe to the surroundings

-Steam radiators and steam convectors - heat capacities and temperature coefficients
+Steam radiators and steam convectors - heating capacities and temperature coefficients

 Humidifying Air with Steam - SI units

-The heat loss from steam pipes will generate condensate which must be drained from the system - a table indicating the condensate generated in insulated steam pipes (lb/h per 100 ft)
+Heat loss from steam pipes generates condensate which must be drained from the system - imperial units

 Mollier Diagram for Water-Steam